Its About Time...

 In our half a day seminar at Vaughan City Hall, we will hear talks that offer up Ideas, Stories and Solutions.

-Sarah Kaplan is Professor of Strategic Management and Director of the Institute for Gender + the Economy at the Rotman School, University of Toronto.
+Sarah Kaplan is University of Toronto Distinguished Professor of Gender and the Economy, Professor of Strategic Management and Director of the Institute for Gender + the Economy at the Rotman School, University of Toronto.
 She is author of the New York Times business bestseller, Creative Destruction, challenging the notion of sustainable competitive advantage and the myth of excellence.
 The research shows that long-established companies, instead of maintaining excellence, almost always under-perform the market over time.
 Ironically, the very culture and meticulously maintained systems that fuel the good times cause companies to stall out.

 Her current research continues this exploration of how organizations participate in and respond to the emergence of new fields and technologies.
 Her studies examine the biotechnology, fiber optics, financial services, nanotechnology and most recently, the field emerging at the nexus of gender and finance.
 Her interest in gender lens investing is in understanding how whole new ecosystems can be built.
 She recently authored “The Risky Rhetoric of Female Risk Aversion” (2016) in the Stanford Social Innovation Review, “Meritocracy: From Myth to Reality” in the Rotman Magazine (2015), “The Rise of Gender Capitalism,” in the Stanford Social Innovation Review (2014).